Four reasons to host a backpack build for Bring Your Child to Work Day

 Still looking for activities for all those kids on “Bring Your Child to Work Day”?
 A backpack build with the Kids In Need Foundation is the way to go!

 Bring Your Child to Work Day is coming up fast!
-This year it will be held on Thursday, April 26, which is only a few short weeks away.
+This year it will be held on Thursday, April 25th, 2019, which is only a few short weeks away.
 If you’re looking for a fun and engaging activity that both your employees and their children can work on together, the Kids In Need Foundation (KINF) makes it incredibly easy for you to organize.
 It’s perfect for anyone scrambling to find activities to keep the children occupied while they’re in the office.
 How do we know?
-Because last year, Allstate employees held backpack builds on Bring Your Child to Work Day, benefitting two local high-need schools.
+Because previous sponsor, Allstate employees, held backpack builds on Bring Your Child to Work Day, benefiting two local high-need schools.

 “At Allstate, we wanted to include a community-focused activity for Bring Your Child to Work Day.
 We reached out to Kids In Need Foundation to learn about their School Ready Supplies Program.
 We were able to have our children pack backpacks of school supplies for at-risk kids.
 KINF made the process easy, and supplied high quality backpacks and supplies for the kids we were supporting.”